Xinyue Ye

 Biography

 He won the national first-place research award from the University Economic Development Association in 2011 and received the Regional Development and Planning Emerging Scholar Award/Distinguished Scholar Award from AAG in 2012/2022.
 He was also the recipient of annual research awards from both computational science (New Jersey Institute of Technology) and Geography (Kent State University).
 Dr. Ye was named one of the top 10 young scientists by The World Geospatial Developers Conference in 2021.
-His work has been funded by the National Science Foundation, National Institutes of Health, National Institute of Justice, National Aeronautics and Space Administration, National Oceanic and Atmospheric Administration, Department of Commerce, Department of Energy, Department of Transportation, Department of Health and Human Services, Microsoft, and the Canada Social Sciences and Humanities Research Council.
-In addition to his appointment in the Department of Landscape Architecture and Urban Planning, Dr. Ye holds three joint appointments in the Department of Geography at the College of Arts & Sciences, the Department of Multidisciplinary Engineering at the College of Engineering, and Institute of Science, Technology and Public Policy at the Bush School of Government and Public Policy.
+His work has been funded by the National Academies, National Science Foundation, National Institutes of Health, National Institute of Justice, National Aeronautics and Space Administration, National Oceanic and Atmospheric Administration, Department of Commerce, Department of Defense, Department of Energy, Department of Health and Human Services, Department of Housing and Urban Development, Department of Transportation, Department of the Treasury, Microsoft, Baptist Health Foundation, Robert Wood Johnson Foundation, and the Canada Social Sciences and Humanities Research Council.

 Education